 What’s Involved With Relining a Chimney?

-What's Involved in Chimney Relining - Ann Arbor MI - Clean Sweeps of MIAlthough most homeowners realize that their fireplaces and chimneys will need preventative maintenance as they age, many are shocked when they are told their chimney needs to be relined.
+Although most homeowners realize that their fireplaces and chimneys will need preventative maintenance as they age, many are shocked when they are told their chimney needs to be relined.
 Understanding why chimney liners are so important helps many people deal with the potential time and costs associated with chimney relining.

 Below is information that homeowners should know about what’s involved with the chimney relining process.